quicwg/base-drafts/draft-ietf-quic-qpack.md

 The decoder chooses when to emit Insert Count Increment instructions (see
 {{insert-count-increment}}).
-Emitting an instruction after adding each new dynamic table entry will provide the most timely feedback to the encoder, but could be redundant with other decoder feedback.
+Emitting an instruction after adding each new dynamic table entry will provide the timeliest feedback to the encoder, but could be redundant with other decoder feedback.
 By delaying an Insert Count Increment instruction, the decoder might be able to coalesce multiple Insert Count Increment instructions, or replace them entirely with Header